 Kremlin spokesman Dmitry Peskov declined to give any details of the barter deal.
 But asked whether a senior Foreign Ministry official was correct when he said on Monday that the exchange had begun, Peskov told reporters: "Absolutely.
 Of course."

-Peskov also said no legal barriers remained to supplying the advanced Russian air defense system S-300 to Iran after President Vladimir Putin signed a decree on Monday lifting a ban on such deliveries.
+Peskov also said no legal barriers remained to supplying the advanced Russian air defence system S-300 to Iran after President Vladimir Putin signed a decree on Monday lifting a ban on such deliveries.